easylist/easylist/README.md

  - Cosmetic (Generic and domain specific)
  - Ad servers

-Issues:

-Fix any false-positives that will remove legitimate content (within reason), if it prevents legitimate content from working correctly on a website.
- - Allow direct link fixes
- - Web page rendering issues

 **Easyprivacy**

-The goal of this repository is block tracking.
+The goal of this repository is block tracking, improve end user privacy.
  - Analytics
  - Telemetry
  - Pixels
  - Referrers
  - Beacons
  - Fingerprinting
- - Event/perf logging
+ - Impressions/Event/Perf/Pageview logging
  - User agent monitoring
+ - Resource Miners
+ - Hit Counters
- - Cnames
+ - Cname trackers
  - Some unnessary third-party scripts

 When a site is attempting to track, it'll be put into one of 4 categories.